Skip to main content

 What is an Environment?

 An Environment is a single instance of Quill.
 Each environment has at least one tenant, a virtual schema, and dashboards that belong to it.
+You can promote changes in one environment to another environment on a report, dashboard, virtual table level.

 Common Example